All Episodes

 Would you say that there have been evolutions?

-And uh at his very first press conference, which was nine days after he was inaugurated, and Sam Donaldson stood up and asked him about his policies towards the Soviet Union, and he said to gasps in the room that they observe under themselves the right to lie and to cheat and that we have to be aware of this when we deal with them, and you know, th there was a gasp in the room, and that sort of set the tone.
+And at his very first press conference, which was nine days after he was inaugurated, and Sam Donaldson stood up and asked him about his policies towards the Soviet Union.

-Uh yes, in fact there are crimes committed.
+Yes, in fact, there are crimes committed.

 I mean, the point is there should be zero crime rate from illegal immigrants because they shouldn't be here.

-This kind of thing a little crazy.
+This kind of thing, a little crazy.

-So he's hardly, including Donald Trump, he's hardly anti-immigrant, but illegal immigration is a whole nother topic.
+So he's hardly, including Donald Trump, he's hardly anti-immigrant.

 Right, sure.